Giving Kids a Role in Their Medical Care

 Find out what medical responsibilities your child with arthritis should have in each stage of life.

 By Mary Anne Dunkin

 Each child with juvenile arthritis (JA) transitions into an independent adult in charge of medical care and choices at his or her own pace.
 A number of factors – including your child’s disease severity, personality and level of development –influence that pace, says Kathleen M. O’Neil, MD, associate professor of pediatrics in the Division of Rheumatology at the University of Oklahoma School of Medicine in Oklahoma City.
 But there are milestones you can expect and behaviors you can encourage to promote your child’s independence, she adds.
-Here’s a look at what you and your child should be doing – at each stage – to make the transition from child to adult medical care.
+Here’s a look at what you and your child should be doing – at each stage – to make the transition from pediatric to adult medical care.